Inspiration

 View place >

-The Artist’s House at Jupiter Artland
+The Artist’s House at Jupiter Artland, Edinburgh

 A hop from Edinburgh, Jupiter Artland is an award-winning contemporary sculpture garden, set in over 100 acres of meadow, woodland and indoor gallery space.
 You stay in a gorgeous cottage onsite so you get the sculptures to yourselves once the visitors leave.
 Feel cocooned indoors under beamed ceilings and African beaded lampshades.
 A wood-burning stove belts out the heat and early drawings by Phyllida Barlow and hundreds of books about art and design surround you.
-Bedrooms are gorgeous and best of all is lolling in the outdoor, wood-fired bath, glass of wine in hand, while somebody else starts the barbecue.
+Bedrooms are gorgeous , but best of all is lolling in the outdoor, wood-fired bath, glass of wine in hand, while somebody else starts the barbecue.

 Guest Chris: The Artist’s House is a unique place to stay.
 The interior is beautiful and comfortable with panoramic views from the deck and beautiful sunsets.
 Having the sculpture park to ourselves was an absolute treat.